jfishe/panvimwiki/tests/unit/filters/delete_empty_heading.out.md

 Normal text should appear with only one blank line preceding next heading.

-## Empty Parent Heading with empty child heading should NOT appear {#Empty Parent Heading with empty child heading should NOT appear}

 ## Empty Parent Heading with Non-Empty Child should appear {#Empty Parent Heading with Non-Empty Child should appear}

 ### Non-Empty Child Heading should appear {#Non-Empty Child Heading should appear}